Thank you for joining Nutricia at ESPEN 2025 in Prague

-We are counting the days to meeting you again at the 47th ESPEN congress on Clinical Nutrition & Metabolism.
+It was a pleasure to meet you again at the 47th ESPEN congress on Clinical Nutrition & Metabolism.

 With decades of experience anchored in medical nutrition science, Nutricia is committed to delivering high quality & relevant educational programs

-We are excited to invite you to our satellite symposium where you can learn about the optimization of nutritional care in oncology from internationally-renowned experts.
+We are excited to provide you the inspiring presentations of Prof. Riccardo Caccialanza and Prof. Diana Cardenas from our satellite symposium through which you can learn about the optimization of nutritional care in oncology.

 N&G 2025